Subject to change. Last updated May 11, 2023.

 COVID Health Screening, Vaccinations, and Testing

 All TAF attendees will be required to securely share additional health information as part of registration.
-Everyone will be screened for symptoms upon arrival either at TAF-operated bus stops or at Manchester University.
-Please do not attend TAF 2022 if you have any symptoms of illness.
+Please do not attend TAF 2023 if you have any symptoms of illness.

 - Any camper or attendee is subject to screening as needed throughout the week if they are exhibiting any illness.

-- All TAF staff and attendees are required to become fully vaccinated and boosted for COVID-19 before attending camp.
+- All TAF staff and attendees are required to to receive at least one updated bivalent booster since September 2, 2022 before attending camp.

-- We highly encourage TAF parents and any other household members to become fully vaccinated and boosted (if eligible) as well.
+- We highly encourage any other household members to receive an updated bivalent booster as well.

-- Parents who are dropping-off or picking up their camper in person may be asked to undergo screening measures as well.
+- Parents who are dropping-off or picking up their camper in person will undergo screening measures as well.

-All attendee will be required to submit proof of the following before arriving at TAF, including the Weekend Program:
+All attendees will be required to submit proof of the following before arriving at TAF, including the Weekend Program:

-- TWO COVID tests before arriving at TAF.
+- One negative COVID test before arriving at TAF.

-- The first test, either a PCR/NAAT test OR a home antigen test, will be done 72 hours prior to the first day of your arrival.
+- A rapid antigen test will be done 24 hours prior to the first day of your arrival.

 All tests, especially at-home rapid antigen tests, should include the TAFer’s name, date, and time in which the test was completed.
 Please upload a photo of the negative test results to the confirmation page from registration.

-You may claim free tests from the government if you have not done so already.
-We believe that this serial testing strategy will help us more actively monitor potential COVID spread.
+You have until May 11, 2023 to claim free tests from the government if you have not done so already.
+We believe that this testing strategy will help us more actively monitor potential COVID spread.

 Parents will be able to submit the required information by visiting their Registration Confirmation page and clicking on their Health History Follow-Up Form button when it is live.
 Our staff will conduct a screening for these completed requirements as part of the Check-In process when TAFers arrive.
 More information can be found in the Orientation Packet.

-- Attendees who are unable to meet the vaccine requirement will automatically be placed on the waitlist.
-Final notifications for waitlist acceptance will be sent by July 1, 2022.
+- Attendees who will not have received their updated bivalent booster before TAF and will not be able to fulfill their vaccination requirements will automatically be placed on the waitlist.
+Final notifications for waitlist acceptance will be sent by June 1, 2023.

 COVID Testing Requirement

-All campers and attendees are required to submit proof of a negative COVID-19 test result via PCR or NAAT testing within 72 hours prior to arriving at TAF.
+All campers and attendees are required to submit proof of a negative COVID-19 test result via rapid antigen test within 24 hours prior to arriving at TAF.

-Individuals who have recently tested positive for COVID-19 after April 20, 2022 are allowed to attend TAF if they meet the following requirements:
+Individuals who have recently tested positive for COVID-19 are allowed to attend TAF as long as the rapid test 24 hours prior to arrival is negative.

 TAFers may choose to bring appropriate reusable masks for their personal use.